nathaliagg/fusarium_wilt_lettuce_di/README.md

 Metabolomics is a fast-emerging technology in life sciences research that remains relatively untapped in agriculture and breeding programs.
 Fourier transform Ion Cyclotron Resonance mass spectrometry (FTICR-MS) by direct infusion in untargeted approach is a high-throughput metabolomics technique in which samples are injected directly into the ionization source of the mass spectrometer.
 This technique allows samples to be fully processed within minutes.
 The ultra-high mass accuracy and resolving power of FTICR instruments allows for molecular formula assignment on thousands of peaks in each mass spectrum.

+We are developing this project in collaboration with Dr. Barry Pryor (University of Arizona).
 Our main goal was to demonstrate the capabilities of direct infusion FTICR-MS in agriculture by profiling the metabolome of two healthy and infected lettuce cultivars, a susceptible and a tolerant cultivars.

 The image below shows the experiment setup, and shows me at work!